viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ### Disabled

-Use the `disabled` attribute to disable a select.
+Use the `disabled` attribute to disable a combobox.

 ```html {.example}
 <wa-combobox placeholder="Disabled" disabled class="combobox-remote">